LJWatson/website-tink-eleventy/src/posts/2022-07-14-perceived-affordances-and-the-functionality-mismatch.md

 ---
-title: "Perceived affordance and the functionality mismatch"
+title: "Perceived affordances and the functionality mismatch"
 date: "2022-07-14"
 tags: ["Screen readers"]
 categories: "Web life"
+---

 Using one element or set of elements (usually because of their functionality) and styling them to look like something else is a common pattern.
 A recent [conversation on Twitter](https://twitter.com/LeaVerou/status/1545712667515654144) about using radio buttons styled to look like buttons highlighted the essential problem with this approach - it creates a mismatch between the actions people expect they can take and the ones they actually can.